phoenixframework/phoenix/guides/mix_tasks.md

 Remember to update your repository by running migrations:

   $ mix ecto.migrate

+Once you are ready, visit "/users/register" to create your account and then access to "/dev/mailbox" to see the account confirmation email.
 ```

 A more complete walk-through of how to get started with this generator is available in the [`mix phx.gen.auth` authentication guide](mix_phx_gen_auth.html).